-Student Engagement Tools and Techniques (SETT)
+EOTL102: Student Engagement Tools and Techniques

-Student Engagement Tools and Techniques (SETT) is an online, asynchronous course that aims to provide faculty with a conceptual framework of student engagement as well as strategies and tools that they can implement in their own teaching practices.
+EOTL102: Student Engagement Tools and Techniques is an online, asynchronous course that aims to provide faculty with a conceptual framework of student engagement as well as strategies and tools that they can implement in their own teaching practices.
 Participants will learn how to increase student motivation, implement active learning techniques, and use tools that foster collaboration in online, hybrid, and in-person teaching environments.

 Course Delivery